OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 ### Peptide identification

-As a start, we will extend the minimal workflow so that it performs a peptide identification using the OMSSA[^9] search engine.
-Since OpenMS version 1.10, OMSSA is included in the OpenMS installation, so you do not need to  download and install it yourself.
+As a start, we will extend the minimal workflow so that it performs a peptide identification using the Comet search engine.
+Comet is included in the OpenMS installation, so you do not need to  download and install it yourself.

 Let’s start by replacing the input files in our **Input Files** node by the three mzML files in